Antoinebr/Ga-mobile-connection-type/README.md

+## FAQ

+### Can I use this with Google Tag manager ?

+Yes !
+Just copy paste the content of the ```build/GaMobileConnectionType.min.js``` inside a custom HTML. **NB don't forget to put the code between <script> // code here </script>**

+### As you fire an custom event, is this will impact my bounce rate ?

+No !
+Because we fire a 'non-interaction event' [more info here](https://support.google.com/analytics/answer/1033068#NonInteractionEvents)

+### Can I load the script in Async ?

+Yes !

 ## Dev

-If you are a simple user you can't stop reading that.
+If you are a simple user you can't stop reading here.

 ### To setup a dev environement